wazuh/wazuh-documentation/source/installation-guide/wazuh-dashboard/step-by-step.rst

     :width: 100%

 The Wazuh environment is now ready and you can proceed with installing the Wazuh agent on the endpoints to be monitored.
-To perform this action, see the :ref:`Wazuh agent <installation_agents>` section.
+To perform this action, see the :doc:`Wazuh agent </installation-guide/wazuh-agent/index>` section.

 If you want to uninstall the Wazuh dashboard, see :ref:`uninstall_dashboard`.